 Reading Lolita in Tehran; by Azar Nafisi

-A resigned professor in Iran picked some of her students and started a secret literature class.
+A resigned professor in Iran started a secret literature class with some of her former students.
 Reading through Nabokov’s Lolita, Fitzgerald’s the great Gatsby and the works of Henry James, as the revolution unfolds in Tehran.
 This book itself has no less value than the literature works it discusses.

 The knot book; by Collin Adams